 IEEE International Conference on Evolutionary Computation

-Organizers: Mikel Galar, Public University of Navarre, Pamplona, Spain; Isaac Triguero, University of Nottingham, United Kingdom; José Maria Luna, University of Cordoba, Spain
+Organizers: Mikel Galar, Public University of Navarre, Pamplona, Spain; Isaac Triguero, University of Nottingham, United Kingdom; José Maria Luna, University of Jaen, Spain

 Contact: email@example.com, Isaac.Triguero@nottingham.ac.uk, firstname.lastname@example.org.

-The aim of this special session is to serve as a forum for the exchange of ideas and discussions on recent and new trends regarding intersections between evolutionary algorithms and machine learning methods.
+The aim of this special session is to serve as a forum for the exchange of ideas and discussions on recent and new trends in complex data mining and machine learning problems with evolutionary methods.
 Machine learning is a very active research field because of the huge number of real-world applications that can be addressed by this field of research.
-There are many contemporary problems, besides the canonical classification, regression, clustering or pattern mining, which require special focus and development of novel and effective solutions.
-Such challenges include the problem of imbalanced data, learning on the basis of low quality and noisy examples, multi-label and multi-instance problems, or having limited access to object labels at the training phase, among others.
+There are many non-standard problems, besides the canonical classification, regression, clustering or pattern mining, which require special focus and development of novel and effective solutions.
+Such challenges include the problem of big data, data streams, class-imbalance data, learning on the basis of low quality and noisy examples, multi-label and multi-instance problems, or having limited access to object labels at the training phase, among others.

-From this viewpoint, the aim of this special session is to explore Evolutionary methods and machine learning in any part of the learning process both in classical scenarios and in the new directions for addressing Big Data problems.
+From this viewpoint, the aim of this special session is to explore Evolutionary methods and machine learning in any part of the learning process to address non-standard problems.
+Real-world applications dealing with non-standard problems with evolutionary methods are also welcomed.
 We encourage authors to submit original papers as well as preliminary and promising works in the topics of this special session.

 Objectives and topics:

 The aim of the session is to provide a forum for the exchange of ideas and discussions on evolutionary algorithms for machine learning, in order to deal with the current challenges in this topic.
 The special session is therefore open to high quality submissions from researchers working in learning problems using evolutionary techniques.
-The topics of this special session include evolutionary models for handling data-level difficulties and improving machine learning methods in areas such as:
+The topics of this special session include evolutionary models for dealing with non-standard machine learning problems, handling data-level difficulties and improving machine learning methods in areas such as: